Inventories, Demand Shocks Propagation and Amplification in Supply Chains: Data and Methodology

 The measure of the upstreamness of each sector counts how many stages of production exist between the industry and final consumers, as proposed by \cite{antras_et_al}.
 The measure is bounded below by 1, which indicates that the entire sectoral output is used directly for final consumption.
 The index is constructed by assigning value 1 to the share of sales directly sold to final consumers, value 2 to the share sold to consumers after it is used as an intermediate good by another industry, and so on.
 Formally:

 where $F_i^r$ is the value of output of sector $r$ in country $i$ consumed anywhere in the world and $Y_i^r$ is the total value of output of sector $r$ in country $i$. $a_{ij}^{rs}$ is dollar amount of output of sector $r$ from country $i$ needed to produce one dollar of output of sector $s$ in country $j$, defined as $a_{ij}^{rs}=Z_{ij}^{rs}/Y_j^s$.
-This formulation of the measure is effectively a weighted average of distance, where the weights are the distance-specific share of sales and final consumption.\footnote{This discussion implicitly assumes that a sector's input mix is independent of the output use or destination. \cite{degortari}, using customs data from Mexico, shows that this can lead to mismeasurement.
-These concerns cannot be fully addressed in this paper due to the limitation imposed by the WIOD aggregation level.}
+This formulation of the measure is effectively a weighted average of distance, where the weights are the distance-specific share of sales and final consumption.

 Provided that $\sum_i \sum_r a_{ij}^{rs}<1$, which is a natural assumption given the definition of $a_{ij}^{rs}$ as input requirement, this measure can be computed by rewriting it in matrix form: $U=\hat Y^{-1}[I-\mathcal{A}]^{-2}F, $ where $U$ is a $(J\times S)$-by-1 vector whose entries are the upstreamness measures of every industry in every country.\footnote{For the assumption $\sum_i \sum_r a_{ij}^{rs}<1$ to be violated, some industry would need to have negative value added since $\sum_i \sum_r a_{ij}^{rs}>1\Leftrightarrow \sum_i \sum_r Z_{ij}^{rs}/Y_j^s>1$, meaning that the sum of all inputs used by industry $s$ in country $j$ is larger than the value of its total output.
-To compute the measure of upstreamness, I apply the inventory correction suggested by \cite{antras_et_al}, the discussion of the method is left to Appendix \ref{invcorrection}.} $\hat Y$ denotes the $(J\times S)$-by-$(J\times S)$ diagonal matrix whose diagonal entries are the output values of all industries.
+To compute the measure of upstreamness, I apply the inventory correction suggested by \cite{antras_et_al}, the discussion of the method is left to Appendix \ref{app:data}.} $\hat Y$ denotes the $(J\times S)$-by-$(J\times S)$ diagonal matrix whose diagonal entries are the output values of all industries.
 The term $[I-\mathcal{A}]^{-2}$ is the square of the Leontief inverse, in which $\mathcal{A}$ is the $(J\times S)$-by-$(J\times S)$ matrix whose entries are all $a_{ij}^{rs}$ and finally the vector $F$ is an $(J\times S)$-by-1 whose entries are the values of the part of industry output that is directly consumed.
-Equation \ref{upstreamness} shows the value of upstreamness of a specific industry $r$ in country $i$ is 1 if and only if all its output is sold to final consumers directly.
+Eq. (\ref{upstreamness}) shows the value of upstreamness of a specific industry $r$ in country $i$ is 1 if and only if all its output is sold to final consumers directly.
 Formally, this occurs if and only if $Z_{ij}^{rs}=0, \forall s,j$, which immediately implies that $a_{ij}^{rs}=0, \forall s,j$.

 Table \ref{udescriptive} lists the most and least upstream industries in the WIOD sample.
 Predictably, services are very close to consumption, while raw materials tend to be distant.